 Occupational Exposure

-British research reveals carpenters face 34 times higher mesothelioma risk than the general population.
+British research reveals carpenters face up to 50 times higher mesothelioma risk than low-risk occupations.
 Learn about exposure sources, compensation options, and how to protect your rights in 2026.

 Yvette Abrego